The Essence of the Lakes

-We have now decided that the Yorkshire Dales needs more time so we have designed this 5-day workshop so we can indulge ourselves for a little longer in this amazing place.
+The Yorkshire Dales needs more time so we have designed this 5 day workshop so we can indulge ourselves for a little longer in this amazing place.
 This is a rolling landscape of many features, some of which are quite unique.
 The Yorkshire Dales is an upland Pennine area, most of which, was designated as a National Park in 1954 and stretches over 2180 square kilometres.

 Probably the most fascinating aspect of this place are the carboniferous limestone pavements which can be found throughout the park.
 These ancient rock formations were created by retreating glaciers during the last ice age.
 But don’t be fooled into thinking the Dales are only about limestone pavements.
-Of course we will visit places that cannot be overlooked such as Goredale Scar, Janet’s Foss, Hardraw Force and the area around Ribblehead, but we will also venture to quieter, more unassuming places where the land rolls and stands of trees are perched atop little hills, and drystone walls stretch across acres.
+Of course we will visit places that cannot be overlooked such as Goredale Scar, Janet’s Foss, Hardraw Force and the area around Ribblehead, but we will also venture to quieter, more unassuming places where the land geltly undulates and stands of trees are perched atop little hills, and dry stone walls stretch across acres of land.
 It is these places that encapsulate the essence of this amazing landscape.

 It is true to say that the Yorkshire Dales is still a place where you feel you are getting away from the crowds and seeing a land that is fixed in time and oozing with character and charm.
-If you want to spend time with friendly, like-minded people and learn from Paul Gallagher who has been photographing these Dales for many, many years, then we are sure this will be a fitting escape.
-Paul will be on hand at all times to offer his experience and enthusiasm and share ideas with you whenever you want.
-We will also have the occasional image review in the evenings and Paul will offer you guidance on how to get the very best from your time on this workshop.
+If you want to spend time with friendly, like-minded people and learn from Paul Gallagher and Michael Pilkington who have been photographing these Dales for many, many years, then we are sure this will be a fitting escape.
+We will be on hand at all times to offer his experience and enthusiasm and share ideas with you whenever you want.
+We will also have the occasional image review in the evenings and we will offer you guidance on how to get the very best from your time on this workshop.

 The price includes extensive one to one coaching and tuition, bed and breakfast accommodation in a high quality hotel (no single occupancy supplement) during the workshop.